hyperFounder/Fruit-Nutrition-Lookup/README.md

 - Sugar (grams)
 - Carbohydrates (grams)
 - Protein (grams)

+## Data Source: FruityVice API 🍎🍌

+Okay, so, where do we get all that cool fruit nutrition data?
+We're buddies with the [FruityVice API!](https://www.fruityvice.com/#1) 🤝
+- This project relies on the FruityVice API to dish out the latest and greatest info on all your favorite fruits.
+It's like our secret weapon for nutrition facts.
+- No more guessing about how healthy your snacks are – we've got the inside scoop, thanks to our fruity friend at FruityVice! 🍓

 ## Visualize Nutritional Relationships
 The program offers a range of options for visualizing relationships between nutritional attributes.
 Users can explore correlations such as: